10. Five-star Dining (well, almost) — Our award winning food is so good you'll think your mother made it

 2. World-renowned Faculty — Our top minds teach undergrad classes

-So you’re thinking about being an engineer?
+So you want to be an engineer?
 Well, you’ve come to the right place!

 Purdue engineers are also doing incredible things to make the world a better place.
 From fighting AIDS in Africa to developing evacuation systems for natural disasters to creating technologies that prevent terrorist attacks, engineering at Purdue isn’t just about the incredible knowledge you’ll get here — it’s about how you’ll use that knowledge to change the world!